lostbearlabs/LogLlama/docs/sed_syntax.md

 * Only the commands listed above are supported.  `sed` has many other capabilities that are not (yet?) implemented in LogLlama
 * Some commands are LogLlama-specific.
 For example, hiding and unhiding lines are new concepts in LogLlama that don't apply in regular `sed`.
 * A space is allowed between the command and any arguments.
-* Command arguments can have any delimeter, just as a regex address can.
+* The regex-and-text argument to the `s` command can have any delimeter, just as a regex address can.